GRADUATE PROGRAM FACULTY

 Pinku Mukherjee, Professor.
 Ph.D., University of London, UK.
 Cancer Biology and Immunology.

 Ken Piller, Research Associate Professor.
 Ph.D., University of Illinois, Chicago.
+Associate member of graduate faculty who may co-mentor a Master's student and serve on any graduate student committee.
 Plant biotechnology, edible vaccine development.

 Christine Richardson, Professor.
-Ph.D., Columbia Univesity Medical Sciences.
-DNA recombination and repair, genome stability, chromosomal rearrangements, leukemia, ovarian cancer, ecotoxicology in mammals.
+Ph.D., Columbia University Medical Sciences.
+DNA recombination and repair, genome stability, chromosomal rearrangements, ecotoxicology in mammals, leukemia, ovarian cancer biomarkers and targeted nanoparticle therapy.

 Adam Reitzel, Associate Professor.
 Ph.D., Boston University.
 Evolution and ecology of coastal invertebrates using comparative genomics, molecular biology, population genetics, evolutionary ecology, and field studies.